 Asif Ali To Work With A Debut Director Yet Again!

-Of late, we have seen many debut film-makers making an entry to the industry and Asif Ali, is one such actor who has given the maximum support to such aspiring film-makers.
+Of late, we saw many debut film-makers making an entry to the industry and Asif Ali, is one such actor who has given the maximum support to such aspiring film-makers.

 Most of the recent films of Asif Ali, were helmed by debut film-makers and the trust that actor places on such youngsters, is commendable.